numz/sd-wav2lip-uhq/README.md

 ## 💪 Quality tips
 - Use a high quality image/video as input
+- Use a high quality audio file as input, without background noise or music.
+Clean audio with a tool like [https://podcast.adobe.com/enhance](https://podcast.adobe.com/enhance).
 - Try to minimize the grain on the face on the input as much as possible.
 For example, you can use the "Restore faces" feature in img2img before using an image as input for Wav2Lip.
 - Dilate the mouth mask.
 This will help the model retain some facial motion and hide the original mouth.
 - Mask Blur less or equal to Dilate Mouth Mask.